M-o-a-T/moat-kv/docs/source/translator.rst

 Type checkers cannot modify data.

-A value of ``None`` may represent a deleted entry and thus is never typechecked.

 Type check entries *must* be accompanied by "good" and "bad" values, which must be non-empty arrays of values which pass or fail this type check.
 For subordinate types, both kinds must pass the supertype check: if you